qgis/QGIS-Documentation/docs/user_manual/style_library/label_settings.rst

   * :guilabel:`All uppercase`
   * :guilabel:`All lowercase`
   * :guilabel:`Small Caps`: renders lowercase characters as small caps.
-    Only available on some systems.
   * :guilabel:`All Small Caps`: renders all characters as small caps regardless of their original case.
-Only available on some systems.
   * :guilabel:`Title case`: modifies the first letter of each word into capital, and turns the other letters into lower case if the original text is using a single type case.
 In case of mixed type cases in the text, the other